google/kotlin-fhir/README.md

 For each JSON example of a FHIR resource in the referenced packages, three categories of tests are
 executed:

-1. Serialization round-trip test:
-   - Deserialization: The JSON is parsed into its corresponding generated Kotlin resource class.
-   - Serialization: That Kotlin object is then converted back into JSON.
-   - Verification: The regenerated JSON is compared character by character[^7] with the original to confirm exact fidelity.
-2. Equality test:
+1. Equality test:
-   - First instance: Deserialize the JSON into a Kotlin resource object.
+   - First instance: Deserialize the JSON into a FHIR resource object.
-   - Second instance: Deserialize the same JSON into a separate Kotlin resource object.
+   - Second instance: Deserialize the same JSON into another FHIR resource object.
    - Verification: The two objects are structurally equal (using `==` operator).
+2. Serialization round-trip test:
+   - Deserialization: Deserialize the JSON into a FHIR resource object.
+   - Serialization: Serialize the object back into JSON.
+   - Verification: The regenerated JSON is compared character by character[^7] with the original JSON.
+3. Builder round-trip test:
+   - Deserialization: Deserialize the JSON into a resource object.
+   - Conversion to builder: Convert the object into a builder using `toBuilder()` function.
+   - Conversion to resource: Build a new FHIR resource object using `build()` function
+   - Verification: The reconstructed object from the builder is equal to the original object.

 [^7]: There are several exceptions.
 The FHIR specification allows for some variability in data representation, which may lead to differences between the original and newly serialized JSON.
 For